YOU CAN DOWNLOAD THE ACADEMIC REQUIREMENTS CHECKLIST FOR THE PH.D. DEGREE

 Note: All PhD students are required to enroll in at least 1-unit of CS499 for all quarters.
 The university requires PhD students to maintain a 3.0 GPA overall for confering your degree.
 See: https://studentaffairs.stanford.edu/registrar/students/graduate-minimum-...

 International students: The Computer Science Dept. allows only up to a maximum of 3 units of Curriculum Practical Training (CPT) in the entire academic career.
 CS390 A, B and C may each be taken once (full-time/part-time).
+Full-time internships are allowed only during summer quarter.
 For more details, contact email@example.com.

 4. Breadth Requirements